johonea4/BayesNet/README.md

     index = Q.generate_index([False],range(Q.nDims))
     prob = Q[index]

 If you need to sanity-check to make sure you're doing inference correctly, you can run inference on one of the probabilities that we gave you in 1b.
-For instance, running inference on $P(T=true)$ should return 0.19999994 (i.e. almost 20%).
+For instance, running inference on P(T=true) should return 0.19999994 (i.e. almost 20%).
 You can also calculate the answers by hand to double-check.

 #### Part 2: Sampling